studiochampgauche/headless-react-wordpress-boilerplate/README.md

 ![required-yes](https://img.shields.io/badge/Required-yes-44cc11.svg)

-We build a plugin that help us to handle repetitive needs in each project.
+We have build a plugin that help us to handle repetitive needs in each project.
 [Check it out here!](https://wpboilerplate.champgauche.studio)

 > [!IMPORTANT]